waleedgeo/PU-Waleed2022/README.md

 Acknowledgements
 ================

-- This repository is prepared to publish the results of [Waleed & Sajjad (2022)][waleed2021] in the form of GEE based interactive applications.
+- This repository is prepared to publish the results of [Waleed & Sajjad (2022)][waleed2021] in the form of GEE-based interactive application.

 - No specific funding was available for this research.